noflowpls/DeconstruCTF-2021/Mega-Mailer/README.md

 After a while, i understand that we need to put `recipitents(1).csv` to submit our input to ping to `smtp.google.com`.
 So tried to ping with the file and got success. we can ping but not get anything.
 But THis is our first success.

+After while, i got a idea to run our `smtp` server locally and do `port forward` to make our local `smtp server` to be global.
+So we can get response from server in our machine.

+For that i used free `vps` machine called [goorm](https://ide.goorm.io/) that can do port forward.